Downstage Theatre: Notable productions

 The first locally-written production, in 1966, was Father's Day a dark social comedy by Peter Bland starring Pat Evison as the eccentric mother with two pregnant daughters.
 It was directed by Brian Bell who directed TV drama for New Zealand Broadcasting (NZBC) and it was the first commissioned play for its own cafe theatre.

 In 1968 a late night review called Knickers was the first place for Ginette McDonald's character Lyn of Tawa to have a public outing, Knickers also included Roger Hall, Steve Whitehouse, Cathy Downes and Paul Holmes.

 The first play in the Hannah Playhouse was Shakespeare's As You Like It in 1973 directed by Sunny Amey who was the director of Downstage at the time.
 The set was in traverse designed by Raymond Boyce featuring a central sloping disc and the cast included Grant Tilley, Anne Flannery and Susan Wilson.
 One review stated, "...more intelligently than we have ever seen it produced before."

 Wednesday to Come by Renée in 1984 directed by George Webby told a story of New Zealand's depression era through the lens of three generations of women.
-It was unique in the centering of women at the time.
+It was unique in the centring of women at the time.
 The cast included Jane Waddell, Dame Kate Harcourt and Davina Whitehouse.
 It was re-presented by Downstage in 2005 again featuring Jane Waddell and Dame Kate Harcourt this time also with Dame Kate's daughter, Miranda Harcourt, directed by Geraldine Brophy.

 A number of plays started at BATS Theatre and then did shows at the Hannah Playhouse to accommodate demand and to reach a bigger and different Downstage audience.
 Well known examples are Indian Ink's Krishnan’s Dairy, (BATS in 1997 and Downstage in 1998), Flight of the Conchords, who went on to play in much bigger international venues and also made a TV series in the USA (BATS in 2001 and Downstage in 2002), and interactive production Apollo 13: Mission Control directed by Kip Chapman (BATS in 2008 and Downstage in 2010).